Admission and Registration

-The Steve Hicks School of Social Work maintains two classifications of undergraduate students: pre-social work majors and social work majors.
-Pre-social work majors are usually first and second year students.
-After completing the requirements below, a student may apply for admission to the professional curriculum as a social work major.
-Students who are admitted into the major complete at least three semesters of social work coursework and any other remaining degree requirements.
-Students who fulfill all degree requirements receive a Bachelor of Social Work degree.
+The Steve Hicks School of Social Work supports social work majors in the entry-level foundation sequence and social work majors approved to advance to the practice sequence.
+Social work majors typically spend their first and second year completing the foundation sequence.
+After completing the requirements below, social work majors may apply for approval to advance to the practice sequence.
+Students who are approved to advance to the practice sequence complete at least three semesters of social work coursework and any other remaining degree requirements.
+Social work majors that advance to the practice sequence and fulfill all degree requirements receive a Bachelor of Social Work degree.

 The professional practice of social work requires people who are above average in academic ability and performance, sufficiently emotionally mature to assume a helping role with people under stress, and committed to the ethical standards and performance demands of social work practice.
-Students are encouraged to use the advising services in the Steve Hicks School of Social Work early in their college careers in anticipation of meeting requirements for admission to the major.
-A student who is interested in seeking a social work degree must discuss their intentions with a social work advisor in an information session before applying for admission to the program.
+Students are encouraged to use the advising services in the Steve Hicks School of Social Work early in their college careers in anticipation of meeting requirements for advancement to the practice sequence.

 A student may transfer from another division of the University to the Steve Hicks School of Social Work in accordance with the regulations given in General Information.

-A University student who wants to transfer as a pre-social work major must meet the following requirements:
+A University student who wants to transfer as a social work major must meet the following requirements:

 - Completion of at least 12 semester hours of coursework in residence at the University.
 Credit earned by exam, correspondence, and extension may not be counted toward this requirement.